Founder and CEO of Second Home & Libreria Bookshop

-Policy Fellow of the Centre for Science and Policy
+Policy Fellow Alumnus, Centre for Science and Policy

 Rohan is a trustee of the Whitechapel Art Gallery and the Battersea Arts Centre, and serves on the advisory board of Nick Hornby's "Ministry of Stories".
 He is also a trustee of Entrepreneur First, the new private sector initiative to encourage more graduates to start their own business.

 Rohan was previously Senior Policy Adviser for the 2010 General Election and Economic Adviser to the Shadow Chancellor George Osborne; prior to this, he was a 'Fast Stream' Policy Analyst at HM Treasury.

 To read about Rohan's experience as a Policy Fellow in Cambridge see here.